Catholic Church and politics: United States

-During the 1930s in America, Father Coughlin, initially a left-wing radical supporter of FDR’s New Deal, Catholic priest and radio firebrand, expounded an anti-communist, social justice platform influenced by the Catholic faith.
+During the 1930s in America, Father Coughlin, initially a left-wing radical supporter of Franklin D. Roosevelt's New Deal, Catholic priest and radio firebrand, expounded an anti-communist, social justice platform influenced by the Catholic faith.
 Coughlin later excoriated the Democratic Party, taking on an increasingly illiberal and anti-Semitic stance.
 The Catholic Church denounced Couglin's rhetoric for its anti-Semitism and hostility towards trade unions.
 The Archbishop of Detroit, Edward Aloysius Mooney, demanded Coughlin to cease his attacks on industrial unions such as the Congress of Industrial Organizations.

 The Catholic Church encouraged Catholic workers to join the CIO "to improve their economic status and to act as a moderating force in the new labor movement".
 Catholic clergy promoted and founded moderate trade unions, such as the Association of Catholic Trade Unionists and the Archdiocesan Labor Institute in 1939.
 American Catholics of that era were generally New Deal liberals who actively supported the CIO, viewed government as a positive force for social reform and often participated in non-communist trade unions, becoming a prominent group of the United Auto Workers.
 According to Colleen Doody, Catholics were the "backbone and the bane of New Deal liberalism".

 Catholics are instructed to participate in the political process, be informed voters, and to encourage elected officials to act on behalf of the common good.
 There are, however, limits to official Church political activity.
-The Church engages in issue-related activity, but avoids partisan political candidate activities.
+The Church engages in issue-related activity, but avoids partisan political candidate activities since it might make them vulnerable to losing their tax-exempt status.
+An example of an issue-related activity the Catholic Church is legally able to support is the August, 2022 proposed amendment for an abortion ban in Kansas city.
+Of the $1.2 million raised in 2021 by the anti-abortion "Value Them Both Coalition," $500,000 was given by the Archdiocese of Kansas City and $250,000 was donated by the Catholic Diocese of Wichita, far higher amounts than other individual donations.
 This restriction does not apply to individuals or group provided they do not represent themselves as acting in an official Church capacity.

 Every four years, the USCCB produces "Forming Consciences for Faithful Citizenship" (formerly "Faithful Citizenship") guides, to provide guidelines and explanations of Catholic teaching to Catholic voters.
+According to the United States Conference of Catholic Bishops, "the separation of church and state does not require division between belief and public action, between moral principles and political choices, but protects the right of believers and religious groups to practice their faith and act on their values in public life."